Thursday, December 25, 2025

 Aspects of operator[] vs at()

 In order to bump the default memory safety of C++ the committee has decided to harden the STL with adding bounds checking to operator[].
 This is redundant since bounds checking is already present through function 'at()'.
-Instead a safety profile could promote 'at()' and issue a warning for the use of operator[].
+A safety profile could enforce use of 'at()' and issue a warning for the use of operator[].

-This decision has also consequences for performance.
-If we compare current operator[] which has no bounds checking with 'at()' with bounds checking it is 5 times slower.
-Consider the following two functions:
+This hardening decision is not a free lunch and has consequences for performance.
+If we compare current operator[] which has no bounds checking with 'at()' with bounds checking it is 5 times slower in a test case.
+Below is the test case with two functions:

 int g_iTemp = 0;